Skip to main content

 Microplastics are still degrading in the Thames

-82 per cent of the microplastics found were from fibres which can be traced back to face coverings and other protection equipment.
-Samples of polypropylene, a microplastic commonly associated with medical equipment increased during lockdown two and three.
+82 per cent of the microplastics found were from fibres, which can be traced back to face coverings and other protective equipment.
+Samples of polypropylene, a microplastic commonly associated with medical equipment, increased during lockdowns two and three.

 Ria said: